 Because of this technological neutrality the standard does not talk normatively about object files, compilers, linkers, shared libraries, name mangling, ABIs (application binary interfaces), etc. Instead, it uses the more abstract notions of translation units, phases of translation, instantiation units, the ODR (one-definition rule), "names for linkage purposes", an abstract machine, and so forth.
-The plugin language support will similarly need to be expressed in terms of these abstract notions.
+The plugin language support will similarly need to be expressed in terms of these abstract notions, and the proposed approach is compatible with such a constraint.